trevelyan/saito-lite/docs/how_saito_compares.md

 As these networks scale, the costs to volunteers necessarily rises, pushing these networks towards technical non-solutions (lite-clients!) that decrease the cost burden on some users while shifting costs to volunteers elsewhere in the system.
 But they cannot do otherwise: miners are stakers are strictly incentivized to fund their revenue-earning function.
 At best these networks can create insecure subsidy mechanisms controlled by developers, or complicated systems with multiple payments to multiple parties and entire classes of attacks on their artificial pricing mechanism.

-Saito focuses on:

-  How to Pay every Node that Contributes Value
+## ...
+Saito solves How to Pay every Node that Contributes Value

 Saito introduces and has patented the technique of adding cryptographic signatures to blockchains on their network layer.
 This allows the consensus mechanism to measure the actual value that routing nodes provide to the network.
 This is used to pay them in proportion to the value they contribute to the network: there is no need for volunteers in the businesses that connect to users or those that form part of the routing network.